-The same would apply to covering a pram or stroller in order to block out the sun and one has to be aware of the halachos involved.
+The same would apply to covering a pram or stroller in order to block out the sun.

 What is the correct method for covering a crib?

 There are quite a few ways with which to correctly shield a crib etc.